mindaula/Socks5Guard/README.md

 It compiles these proxies into a list for further processing.
 Step 2: Proxy Validation

-Each proxy is tested by attempting to connect to a known server:
+Each proxy is tested by attempting to connect to a known server.
+If the connection is successful, the proxy is considered functional:

 def check_proxy(proxy):
     try: